minio/docs/source/operations/monitoring/grafana.rst

    :depth: 2

 `Grafana <https://grafana.com/>`__ allows you to query, visualize, alert on and understand your metrics no matter where they are stored.
-Create, explore, and share dashboards with your team and foster a data driven culture.

 Prerequisites
 -------------